BridgesLab/PredictorsDietInducedObesity/scripts/fasting_effects.md

 This analysis uses the fed and fasted data from C57BL6/J mice at three time points.
 There was a total of 71 mice analysed from these cohorts.
 The first is the pre-diet fasting data (experiments 83/84 and 100/101, from cohorts 5 and 6), the second is the post-12 weeks high fat diet (experiments 61/62 and 69/70 from cohorts 3,4 and 5) and the third is at the end of the rapamycin treatment experiment (experiments 56 and 57).
-The input file for this is ../data/raw/body_weights_file.csv and this script was most recently run on Sun Apr 20 10:08:16 2014
+The input file for this is ../data/raw/body_weights_file.csv and this script was most recently run on Tue Apr 22 08:48:18 2014

 Analysis
 ----------